leaflet-extras/leaflet-map/README.md

 nhnb-leaflet-map is a prove of concept.
 It already supports the most important features of leaflet.

-At this time the following custom elements are defined:
+At this time the following elements are defined:

 * nhnb-leaflet-map (L.map)
 * nhnb-leaflet-marker (L.marker)